bdamokos/brussels_transit/readme.md

 Creates a dashboard showing waiting times for Brussels public transport at selected STIB and De Lijn stops, ordered by distance from a given point (map centre or user's current location).

+The aim is for a modular design that allows for easy addition of new transit providers, including in other countries.

 ## Features
 - Real-time waiting times for STIB/MIVB buses, trams and metros
 - Real-time waiting times for De Lijn buses